Kiritoasty/kirigraph/README.md

-# kirigraph
+# enceladus.editor

-kirigraph is a weirdly cool text editor (my first electron project) that has very few dependencies and has a soothing feel because of rendering optimizations with electron so animations dont BALL OUT inside of tears to the gpu because you haven't optimized your keyframe css.
+enceladus.editor is a weirdly cool text editor (my first electron project) that has very few dependencies and has a soothing feel because of rendering optimizations with electron so animations dont BALL OUT inside of tears to the gpu because you haven't optimized your keyframe css.

 # code wise explanation